eafpres/dstack/README.md

 > dstack init [-t GITHUB_TOKEN | -i SSH_PRIVATE_KEY]
 ```

+ now create a folder, clone the repo, and configure dstack

 ```
 > mkdir dstack_test
 > cd dstack_test
 > git clone https://github.com/eafpres/dstack.git
 > cd dstack
 > dstack config
+> ...
 ```

  note that dstack uses the .aws credentials on your computer
- these are in ~/.aws/credentials or c:/users/<your user> /.aws/credentials
+ these are in ~/.aws/credentials or c:/users/<your user>/.aws/credentials
  a sample file is provided in the repo

-> ...

  dstack prompts you for AWS region, AWS S3 bucket name,
  optional AWS credentials, optional AWS region subnet